klaytn/klaytn-docs/docs/learn/computation/computation-cost.md

 The last approach is to limit the computation cost of a transaction.
 We modelled the computation cost of each EVM opcode based on its actual execution time and limit the sum of computation cost of a transaction.
 With this approach, we eliminate other factors and only count the normalized execution time unit, and nodes can reach a consensus as well.

 Therefore, we chose the third option for Klaytn.
-At first, the limit was 100,000,000, but it is increased to 150,000,000 since Cancun EVM hardfork.
-Since the limit is determined by the platform, developers should be aware of the computation cost of a transaction.
+The computation cost limit was 100,000,000, but as CPU computing performance has increased, the limit has been raised to 150,000,000 after Cancun EVM hardfork.
+This limit value is determined by the platform, so the developers should be aware of the computation cost of a transaction.
 To calculate the computation cost of a transaction, Klaytn provides [klay_estimateComputationCost](../../references/json-rpc/klay/transaction.md#klay_estimatecomputationcost).
 The usage is almost the same as [klay_estimateGas](../../references/json-rpc/klay/transaction.md#klay_estimategas).

 :::note
 Computation cost related hardfork changes can be found at the bottom of this page.
 Go to [Hardfork Changes](#hardfork-changes).